exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 ## Introduction

-The content of this article provides more information on [Changelog-content-22913](https://exasol.my.site.com/s/article/Changelog-content-7802) and applies to Exasol versions starting with **8.34.0**.
+The content of this article provides more information on [Changelog-content-22914](https://exasol.my.site.com/s/article/Changelog-content-22914) and applies to Exasol versions starting with **8.34.0**.

-There is another, older, automated optimization[^union-all-opt] for `UNION ALL` covering the case of identical tables in every branch.
+There is another, older, automated optimization for `UNION ALL` covering the case of identical tables in every branch. [^union-all-opt]

 [^union-all-opt]: Union All Optimization: [Knowledge Base Article](https://exasol.my.site.com/s/article/Union-all-optimization)